 Do not wait for official warnings.
 Once on high ground, monitor local media.

 Where to get help

-Depending on the nature of your enquiry, your best option may be to contact your family, friends, airline, travel agent, tour operator, employer or travel insurance provider in the first instance.
-Your travel insurer should have a 24 hour emergency number.
+Depending on what you need, your best option may be to contact your family, friends, airline, travel agent, tour operator, employer or travel insurance provider in the first instance.
+Your travel insurer should have a 24-hour emergency number.

 Emergency phone numbers

-- Police: 104.
 Always get a police report when reporting a crime.

-Consular services charter explains what the Australian Government can and can't do to assist Australians overseas.
+Consular Services Charter for what the Australian Government can and can't do to help you overseas.